cf73/humanity/content/collections/books/childrens-books.1.md

     content:
       -
         type: text
-        text: 'Also, this from charity: water:'
+        text: 'Also, this recently from charity: water:'
       -
         type: hardBreak
       -